aavilahe/infstats_calc/test_dir/EXAMPLE.md

 - Unused options are ignored
 - Command line options override control file
 - Full paths are recommended
-  (eg. `/path/to/data/foo/bar/baz.phy might be different from `foo/bar/baz.phy`)
+  (eg. `/path/to/data/foo/bar/baz.phy` might be different from `foo/bar/baz.phy`)

 #### [vir|host].phy ####
 A Phyllip alignment file.

-- First line is ` %d %d`.
+- First line is a space followed by `%d %d'`.
-    The first `%d` is the number of sequences
+  - The first `%d` is the number of sequences
-    The second `%d` is the number of columns
+  - The second `%d` is the number of columns
 - Lines 2 to last: One sequence per line.
-    First 10 characters are sequence identifier.
+  - First 10 characters are sequence identifier.
-    Characters 10 to EOL are sequence
+  - Characters 10 to EOL are sequence
+- For compatibility, only the first 8 chars are used in sequence identifier (9, 10 are spaces).
 - Whitespace is stripped from sequence
-- For compatibility, only the first 8 chars are used in sequence identifier (9, 10 are spaces).